Strengthening Resilience to Violent Extremism (STRIVE) Horn of Africa

 Project impact

-Its successes were drawn upon for RUSI to develop and deliver a second phase of programming STRIVE Kenya.
+The successes and learnings from the programme were drawn upon by RUSI to develop and deliver a second phase of programming: STRIVE II Kenya.

 Related project